 “Electricity for all” has three lines of action:

-From the launch of the “Electricity for all” programme in January 2014 to the first quarter of 2015, we have contributed to over 800,000 people benefiting from access to electricity through projects carried out in different countries in Latin America and Africa.
+From the launch of the “Electricity for all” programme in January 2014 to December 2015, we have contributed to over 1,400,000 people benefiting from access to electricity through projects carried out in different countries in Latin America and Africa.
 By the year 2020, we hope to reach 4,000,000 beneficiaries.

 The Chair for the Globalisation of Basic Power Services (*), at the Centre for Innovation in Technologies for Human Development, of the Technical University of Madrid (itdUPM), is a strategic tool for the development of the“Electricity for all” programme.